openwdl/wdl/SPEC.md

 The decimal and binary units may be shortened by omitting the trailing "B".
 For example, "K" and "KB" are both interpreted as "kilobytes".

-#### Mandatory `runtime` attributes
+#### `requirements` attributes

 The following attributes must be supported by the execution engine.
 The value for each of these attributes must be defined - if it is not specified by the user, then it must be set to the specified default value.

 ##### `container`

 * Accepted types:
+    * `"*"`: This special value indicates that the runtime engine may use any POSIX-compliant operating environment it wishes to execute the task, whether that be a container or directly in the host environment.
     * `String`: A single container URI.
     * `Array[String]`: An array of container URIs.
+* Default value: `"*"`
 * Alias: `docker`

-The `container` key accepts a URI string that describes a location where the execution engine can attempt to retrieve a container image to execute the task.
+The `container` attribute accepts a URI string that describes a container resource the execution engine can use when executing the task.

 The user is strongly suggested to specify a `container` for every task.
-There is no default value for `container`.
-If `container` is not specified, the execution behavior is determined by the execution engine.
-Typically, the task is simply executed in the host environment.
+If `container` is not specified, or is specified with the special `"*"` value, the execution behavior is determined by the execution engine.
+A task that depends on the engine to determine the execution environment should be careful to only use built-in Bash operations and tools specified as mandatory by the [POSIX standard](https://unix.stackexchange.com/questions/228888/what-are-the-posix-mandatory-utilities).

-🗑 The ability to omit `container` is deprecated.
-In WDL 2.0, `container` will be required.

-The format of a container URI string is `protocol://location`, where protocol is one of the protocols supported by the execution engine.
-Execution engines must, at a minimum, support the `docker://` protocol, and if no protocol is specified, it is assumed to be `docker://`.
+The format of a container URI is `protocol://location`, where `protocol` is one of the protocols supported by the execution engine.
+Execution engines must, at a minimum, support the `docker` protocol.
+If only `location` is specified, the protocol is assumed to be `docker`.
 An execution engine should ignore any URI with a protocol it does not support.

-Container source locations should use the syntax defined by the individual container repository.
-For example an image defined as `ubuntu:latest` would conventionally refer a docker image living on `DockerHub`, while an image defined as `quay.io/bitnami/python` would refer to a `quay.io` repository.
+A container location uses the syntax defined by the container repository.
+For example, the URI `ubuntu:latest` refers to a Docker image hosted on `DockerHub`, while the URI `quay.io/bitnami/python` refers to an image in a `quay.io` repository.

-The `container` key also accepts an array of URI strings.
-All of the locations must point to images that are equivalent, i.e. they must always produce the same final results when the task is run with the same inputs.
-It is the responsibility of the execution engine to define the specific image sources it supports, and to determine which image is the "best" one to use at runtime.
-The ordering of the array does not imply any implicit preference or ordering of the containers.
-All images are expected to be the same, and therefore any choice would be equally valid.
+The `container` attribute also accepts an unordered array of URI strings.
+All the URIs must resolve to containers that are equivalent.
+In other words, when given the same inputs the task should produce the same outputs regardless of which of the containers is used to execute the task.
+It is the responsibility of the execution engine to specify the container protocols and locations it supports, and to determine which container is the "best" one to use at runtime.
 Defining multiple images enables greater portability across a broad range of execution environments.

 <details>
 <summary>